 HOLLYWOOD - God bless America, and how's everybody?

-Happy Thursday, everybody, and God Bless America.
+Happy Wednesday, everybody, and God bless America.